typelevel/governance/org-docs/CHARTER.md

 **9.1 Affiliation.** Projects may apply for affiliation with written notice to the Steering Committee on behalf of a consensus of the project's stakeholders.
 The application is approved with a decision of the Steering Committee.

-**9.2 Disaffiliation.** A project may be removed from the Organization with a decision of the Steering Committee.
+**9.2 Disaffiliation.** A project may be removed at the request of a consensus of the project's stakeholders or with the a decision of the Steering Committee.
+A disputed request from the project's stakeholders will be resolved by a decision of the Steering Committee.

 **9.3 Initial affiliates.** Projects that have previously been approved for Typelevel membership as "full members" or "incubator" but are not hosted under the Typelevel GitHub organization are considered Affiliate projects unless they later become unaffiliated.